Taifa of Granada: Role of the Jews

 The Zirid Taifa period was the golden age of the Jewish aristocracy in Granada and for Andalusi Jews more generally.
 As scholar David William Foster puts it, "the peak of Sephardic Judaism as a political as well as cultural reality is found in eleventh-century Granada."
 Under the Zirid kings a Jew, Samuel ha-Nagid (Isma'il ibn Nagrilla), commanded an army, something not seen again until modern Israel.
 Foster characterizes the Zirid state during this period as a "Jewish kingdom in all but name" with the Muslim ruler as a figurehead with no real power.
 The power and status of the Granadan Jews at this time was not only unique in al-Andalus, but in the entire Islamic world.

 While the Banu Naghrela (or Banu Nagrilla) family of Samuel ha-Nagid reached the highest office in the kingdom's administration, the Banū 'Ezra family also promoted and sponsored arts and sciences during this century.
-The Granadan Jewish community was in close contact with the important Jewish city of Lucena, the most important center for the study of Jewish law.
 Samuel also cultivated relations with Jewish communities throughout the Muslim world in North Africa and the Middle East, sending gifts and sponsoring scholars.
 He paid to send oil to the synagogues of Jerusalem, which was seen as a "royal" virtue.
+The Granadan Jewish community was in close contact with the Jewish city of Lucena, the most important center for the study of Jewish law.

 Difficulties and tensions remained present nonetheless for Jews as a minority group within Al-Andalus.
 Abdallah ibn Buluggin's memoirs claim that one reason the Zirid kings chose a Jewish vizier was that they preferred to entrust a Jewish aristocrat with power than an Andalusi Arab who may have had loyalties with other Muslim factions.
 As a non-Muslim dhimmi, Samuel could not officially rise to the position of king in a Muslim state, which also made him a desirable candidate for the otherwise powerful position of vizier.
 The Jewish community was led by elder patriarchs, among whom political rivalries existed at times.
-At the end of Habus ibn Maksan's reign in 1038 Samuel, who supported the accession of Badis to the throne, was confronted by another powerful Jewish figure, Yosef Ben Migash, who supported Badis' brother Buluggin instead.
+At the end of Habus ibn Maksan's reign in 1038, Samuel, who supported the accession of Badis to the throne, was confronted by another powerful Jewish figure, Yosef Ben Migash, who supported Badis' brother Buluggin instead.
 When Buluggin died soon after, the Jewish patriarchs who supported him fled to Seville, leaving Samuel as the uncontested leader of the Jewish patriarchs in Granada.

 The massacre of 1066, followed later by the arrival of the Almoravids, led to the eventual disintegration of the Jewish community in Granada.
+A small but significant Jewish minority still existed in the city during the Nasrid period (13th to 15th centuries), until the final expulsion of Jews from Spain in 1492.